gaohuan2015/IJCAI-Model/README.md

 # IJCAI Model
-An implementation of our model with TensorFlow.
+An implementation of our model with PyTorch.

 ## Dataset